Last updated 23rd August, 2023

-Want to know how much it will cost to replace your kitchen worktops?
+Want to know how much new kitchen worktops will cost?

-This price guide covers all costs included with fitting different types of kitchen tops.
+This price guide covers all costs included with fitting different types of kitchen worktops.
+On average, you're looking at around £800 all in, depending on various factors.

 This article is all about replacement kitchen worktops and how much should you expect to pay a joiner or kitchen fitter to remove the old worktops and replace them with new ones.